Why Pitney Bowes Inc. (PBI)’s Most Recent Report Reveals Some Hints About Its Future

 PBI’s Market Performance

-PBI stocks went up by 4.20% for the week, with a monthly drop of -9.62% and a quarterly performance of -3.34%, while its annual performance rate touched 17.60%.
-The volatility ratio for the week stands at 4.01% while the volatility levels for the past 30 days are set at 4.02% for Pitney Bowes Inc..
-The simple moving average for the period of the last 20 days is -5.44% for PBI stocks with a simple moving average of -12.95% for the last 200 days.
+PBI stocks went down by -7.19% for the week, with a monthly drop of -18.77% and a quarterly performance of -8.25%, while its annual performance rate touched 11.79%.
+The volatility ratio for the week stands at 4.14% while the volatility levels for the past 30 days are set at 4.10% for Pitney Bowes Inc..
+The simple moving average for the period of the last 20 days is -8.55% for PBI stocks with a simple moving average of -18.65% for the last 200 days.

 Analysts’ Opinion of PBI